miguel-siesto/API-Example/README.md

 dotnet run --project .\Incidents.Service.Host
 ```

+_**Note**: It should automatically raise a new Chrome instance with the Swagger landing page.
+If not, the service should be running at [localhost](https://localhost:8082)_

 3. **Testing:**
    - Postman: Create a new collection pointing to https://localhost:8082 and create new endpoints to tests the API endpoints while the service is running.
    - Swagger: Test the methods straight away from the swagger landing page.